Do you take it as a compliment when people call you a loner or an introvert? Not everyone has a strong desire to be around people all day.

 12. Data Analyst

-A data analyst is someone who collects, processes and performs statistical analyses on specific data sets.
+Data analysis is one of the best high-paying jobs for introverts.
+A data analyst is someone who collects, processes, and performs statistical analyses on specific data sets.

 In other words, data is collected from various different sources and data analysts are in charge or looking closely at the data and using it to draw conclusions, answer questions, or solve problems.